klaasnicolaas/Smarthome-homeassistant-config/README.md

 Curious about what kind of integrations I have in my Home Assistant system?
 I made a very usefull list for others: [Check it out][components] (Last update: 4 Januari 2019).

+## Back-ups

+Every Sunday at 3:00 am an [automation makes a snapshot][backup-github] of my installation.
+In the past it happened that the sd card of my Pi became corrupt and I lost everything.
+That's why this backup is also made locally on my Synology NAS automatically and this is fully automated.
+(Inspired by: [@adonno][adonno-github])

 ## Apps to control

 Nothing is better than being able to control your own smart home from your phone or tablet.